 Best Credit Unions for Car Loans

 These days, it makes great financial sense to consider a credit union when you are shopping around for an auto loan.
-Whether you are looking to refinance or looking for a loan for a new or used vehicle, credit unions can be a great place to look.
+Whether you're looking to refinance your existing loan to lower your interest rate or monthly payment, or you're shopping loan rates for a new or used vehicle, credit unions can be a great place to look.

-Just like any other loan, the actual rate you will get will depend on your credit score, ideal loan amount, down payment, and the length of the loan.
-Here are some great options if you have figured all of that out already:
+Just like with any other loan, the actual rate you receive will depend on your credit score, ideal loan amount, down payment, and the length of the loan.
+Here are some great options with rates accurate as of April 24, 2020:

 Alliant Federal Credit Union

-Loan Details: Loans are available for up to 84 months, way longer than some others on this list, and there are no prepayment penalties.
-You can get pre-approved for the loan before you buy so that you can shop with confidence.
+- Loan Details: Loans are available for up to 84 months, but expect to pay as much as a full point higher if financing for that long.
 You can become eligible for this credit union through your employer or select professional organizations.

 NIH Federal Credit Union

-Loan Details: Loans are available for up to 48 months, up to 125 percent of the vehicle’s value.
-This credit union is a bit exclusive, as it is only open to those in the healthcare or healthcare-adjacent industries who live in Maryland, North Carolina, Virginia, Washington DC, and West Virginia.
+- Loan Details: Loans are available for up to 84 months.
+This credit union is a bit exclusive, as it is only open to those in the health care or health care-adjacent industries who live in Maryland, North Carolina, Virginia, Washington D.C., and West Virginia.

 One of the reasons people choose to put their money in credit unions is for more personalized attention.
 Because they are so customer-centric, credit unions are more likely to provide positive interactions.
 Unlike banks, credit unions are not-for-profit organizations and have an incentive to help their members rather than to make money.